PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 Brain Injury Attorney in Spokane

-Maxey Law Office was founded in 1980 by Carl Maxey, a decorated trial lawyer and civil rights leader.
-His commitment to integrity, equality, and justice still shapes how we represent every client today.
-If you are looking for a brain injury attorney Spokane families can turn to for personal attention and steady advocacy, we are here to listen and help you understand your options.
+At Maxey Law Office, we represent people with serious brain and head injuries and their families throughout Spokane and Eastern Washington.
+Our firm was founded in 1980 by Carl Maxey, a decorated trial lawyer and civil rights leader whose commitment to integrity, equality, and justice still shapes every case we handle.
+If you’re looking for a brain injury attorney Spokane families can trust for direct access and personal attention, we’re here to listen.

-Our brain injury attorneys in Spokane at Maxey Law Office are here to listen, answer your questions, and explain in clear terms how the law may apply to your situation.
+Our brain injury attorneys in Spokane can explain your options and answer your questions.
 Reach out to us online or call us at (509) 652-3330.

 Our firm has been part of the Spokane legal community since 1980.
-We have long served people across Eastern Washington and Northern Idaho, and we have built our practice on advocating for those who are vulnerable or treated unfairly.
-When we take on a brain injury case, we work carefully to understand the full impact on you and your family before we talk with insurers about any possible resolution.
+We’ve long served clients across Eastern Washington and Northern Idaho, and we’ve built our practice on advocating for people who are vulnerable or treated unfairly.
+When we take on a brain injury case, we work carefully to understand the full impact on you and your family before we communicate with insurers about any possible resolution.

 How Our Spokane Brain Injury Lawyers Support You & Your Family

 When you contact our office about a possible brain injury claim, our first priority is to listen.
 We want to understand how the injury happened, what symptoms you or your loved one are experiencing, and how daily life has changed.
-From there, we can review available medical information and talk with you about whether a legal claim may be appropriate.
+From there, we can review available medical information and discuss whether a legal claim may be appropriate.

 Throughout the case, we strive to provide personalized attention and open communication.
 Brain injury cases can feel particularly confusing, so we explain each step in plain language and give you time to ask questions.
-We keep you updated about what is happening and what to expect next, whether that involves collecting records, speaking with insurance carriers, or preparing for court if that becomes necessary.
+We keep you updated about what’s happening and what to expect next.
+That may involve collecting records, speaking with insurance carriers, or preparing for court if it comes to that.

 Accessibility is a core part of how we practice.
-We know that many people with brain injuries struggle with fatigue, overstimulation, or challenges with transportation.
-When needed, our attorneys can arrange to meet clients at home or in hospitals in Spokane, so legal help does not depend on your ability to travel.
-This approach reflects the values that Carl Maxey brought to this firm and our ongoing commitment to protecting client well-being while we handle complex legal work.
+Many people with brain injuries face fatigue, overstimulation, and transportation challenges that make traditional office visits difficult.
+Family members and caregivers often take an active role in legal discussions when the injured person has trouble concentrating or following complex conversations.
+When needed, our attorneys can arrange to meet clients at home or in hospitals in and around Spokane.
+Phone and video consultations are available as a starting point when an in-person visit isn’t immediately practical.
+This approach reflects the values Carl Maxey brought to this firm and our ongoing commitment to client well-being throughout complex legal work.

-Common Brain Injury Causes & Symptoms We See In This Region
+Common Brain Injury Causes & Symptoms in the Spokane Region

 People in Spokane and the surrounding communities experience brain injuries in many different ways.
-Some injuries follow motor vehicle collisions on busy routes that connect the city with the rest of Eastern Washington.
+Some follow motor vehicle collisions on busy routes connecting the city with the rest of Eastern Washington.
 Others result from falls, unsafe property conditions, sports or recreational incidents, or violent assaults.
-Regardless of the cause, the effects often reach far beyond the initial emergency room visit.
+Regardless of cause, the effects often reach far beyond the initial emergency room visit.

 Some symptoms that may signal a brain injury include:

-- Headaches, dizziness, or balance problems that do not go away
+- Headaches, dizziness, or balance problems that don’t go away

 - Memory gaps, trouble concentrating, or feeling mentally foggy